Grammys 2020: Here Is The Complete Nominees List

 • Shangri-La - Various Artists

-• Anima - Thom Yorke
+• Anima - Thom Yorke.